esphome/esphome-docs/components/sensor/ct_clamp.rst

 - **name** (**Required**, string): The name of the sensor.
 - **sensor** (**Required**, :ref:`config-id`): The source sensor to measure voltage values from.
 - **sample_duration** (*Optional*, :ref:`config-time`): The time duration to sample the current clamp with.
 Higher values can increase accuracy.
+Gathered data are then root mean squared (RMS).
 Defaults to ``200ms`` which would be 10 whole cycles on a 50Hz system.
 - **update_interval** (*Optional*, :ref:`config-time`): The interval
   to check the sensor.
 Defaults to ``60s``.
 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.